-Capital Power is preparing to apply to the Alberta Utilities Commission (AUC) for approval to construct and operate the proposed Capital Power Whitla Wind Facility and associated substation.
+Capital Power has applied to the Alberta Utilities Commission (AUC) for approval to construct and operate the proposed Capital Power Whitla Wind Facility and associated substation.

-The Capital Power Whitla Wind Facility is a proposed approximate 300 megawatt (MW) wind power facility (potentially developed in two phases) located approximately 35 km south west of Medicine Hat in Forty Mile County, Alberta.
+The Capital Power Whitla Wind Facility is a proposed 298.8 megawatt (MW) wind power facility (developed in two phases) located approximately 45 kilometres southwest of Medicine Hat in the County of Forty Mile, Alberta.

-Capital Power intends to submit its combined Power Plant and Substation Application to the AUC under Rule 007 for regulatory approval in the fall of 2017.
+Capital Power submitted its combined Power Plant and Substation Application to the AUC under Rule 007 for regulatory approval in October 2017.
 As part of this regulatory application, Capital Power will submit a project Environmental Evaluation to Alberta Environment and Parks (AEP) for review and sign-off.
 Capital Power has submitted applications to the Alberta Electric System Operator (AESO) requesting the ability to interconnect to the existing transmission infrastructure within the proposed Project area (this submission is currently under review).

-Based on current timelines and pending the receipt of all regulatory and permitting approvals, we anticipate the Project can achieve an In-Service Date in late 2019.however, this date is subject to change depending on considerations including market conditions, government regulations, and approval.
+Based on current timelines and pending the receipt of all regulatory and permitting approvals, we anticipate the first phase of the Project to begin commercial operations in the fourth quarter of 2019.

-Capital Power is hosting two public open houses for the proposed Project at the Bow Island Multiplex on Sept.
-11, 2017 from 4 to 8 p.m. and Sept.
-12 from 8 to 11 a.m.
+Capital Power held two public open houses for the proposed Project at the Bow Island Multiplex on Sept.
+11 and 12, 2017.
 View the open house display boards (pdf)

 For any inquiries or additional information, email: email@example.com.